Monterosso and the Cinque Terre

-Consisting of two districts, the old village and Fegina, the more touristy part, Monterosso al Mare also boasts important monuments.
-Amongst these the XIV century church of San Giovanni Battista (St. John the Baptist), in front of which rose the Medieval Palazzo del Podestà, of which some traces remain.
-Of great importance, on the colle dei (hills of) Cappuccini, the castello dei Fieschi (the castle of Fieschi) and the monastero (monastry) whose church is San Francesco (St. Francis), contains works of art of unestimable value amongst which pictures attributed to Van Dick, Cambiaso, Piola and Guido Reni.
+Consisting of two districts, the old village and Fegina, Monterosso al Mare also owns important monuments.
+Amongst these are the XIV century church of San Giovanni Battista (St. John the Baptist), in front of which rose the Medieval Palazzo del Podestà, of which remain some traces.
+Of great importance, on the Hill of Cappuccini, rise the Castello dei Fieschi (Castle of Fieschis) and the Monastero di San Francesco (Convent of St. Francis), which contains works of art of unestimable value amongst which pictures attributed to Van Dick, Cambiaso, Piola and Guido Reni.

-Villa Montale can be found at Fegina, where the Nobel prize winner for Literature stayed and the Gigante (Giant), imposing statue in reinforced cement built at the beginning of 1900 which originally held up a terrace in the shape of a shell.
+Villa Montale can be found at Fegina, where stayed Eugenio Montale, the Nobel prize winner for Literature, and where the Gigante (Giant) is located, an imposing statue in reinforced cement built at the beginning of 1900 which originally held up a terrace in the shape of a shell.